Last updated: 09 March 2026

 If you have received support from charities, you may need to provide information about this, or about trying to receive this support and failing to do so.
 This might be in the form of a letter from the charity.

 If you have a bank account, you will need to provide copies of bank statements for the last six months.
+In your self-statement you will need to write a short explanation about every payment going in and out of. your account of over £30.
 Make sure you include all bank accounts in your name, even if they are now empty.
 The Home Office may run a “credit check” on you.
 This means they may examine current and previous bank accounts.

 If you have/had the right to work, you may need to provide wage slips or tax documents such as a P60.
 If you have previously claimed mainstream benefits, you may need to provide evidence that you are no longer entitled to these.